A GOOD YARN

 products like we've been producing here all these years.
 They are very

-kindly offering to let
+kindly offering to let us move to

 MACHINE STOPS. "